visheshchaitanya/CovidStatsTracker/README.md

 -> Uses Chart.js to display the graph between total cases,recovered cases and total deaths.

--> Displays to new cases,recovered ones and new deaths by fetching data from covid API.
+-> Displays new cases,recovered ones and new deaths by fetching data from covid API.